in28minutes/spring-master-class/01-spring-in-depth/Step10.md

 	1. Spring will run component scan , it will get BinarySearchImpl as component , then it will see 	it has some dependency , so it will not creates it bean initially .
 	2. It will then see BubbleSortAlgorithm component and since it has no dependency , it will create its bean .
 	3. Now it will see bubblesort is the dependency for BinarySearchImpl , it will injects the dependency and create the bean for the same using constructor .
+Case 2: We have BinarySearchImpl class ,and 2 sort Algorithms BubbleSort and QuickSort.
+Sol :
+	1. Assume @Primary annotation is not present .
+In this case , spring will create the bean for BubbleSort and QuickSort , but it will fail to create the bean for BinarySearchImpl , since it doesn't know which algo to use for dependency injection .
+Finally , error will come.
+	2. @Primary annotation can be used to resolve this conflict .
+It will tell spring to use that particular algo by default .

+3. What if we remove @Component from BubbleSort and QuickSort ?
+Sol: Spring will try to find dependency for BinarySearchImpl , which it will not get and hence error will come.
 ```